MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 - Shortcuts must begin with a modifier key: <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, <kbd>Alt</kbd>, or <kbd>⊞ Win</kbd>
 - Shortcuts must end with an action key (all non-modifier keys): A, B, C, 1, 2, 3, etc.
-- Shortcuts cannot be longer than 3 keys
+- Shortcuts cannot be longer than three keys

-## Remap a shortcut to a single key
+### Remap a shortcut to a single key

 It is possible to remap a shortcut (key combination) to a single key press by selecting the <kbd>Remap a shortcut</kbd> button in PowerToys Settings.

 For example, to replace the shortcut <kbd>⊞ Win</kbd>+<kbd>←</kbd> (left arrow) with a single key press <kbd>Alt</kbd>: